GoogleCloudPlatform/discord-bot/README.md

 for your bot in the Discord Developer portal.
 Learn more about setting up your first application/bot from [Discord documentation](https://discord.com/developers/docs/getting-started).

+## User consent

+The bot will require the users to consent to it using AI to reply to their messages, before they get AI generated response.
+The consents will be saved locally, so they are not lost between restarts.

 ## Vertex AI API and Gemini API Terms of Service